google/WebFundamentals/src/content/en/updates/posts/2015/11/app-shell.markdown

 ![Image of Application Shell loaded in Safari, Chrome and Firefox]({{site.WFBaseUrl}}/updates/images/2015/11/appshell/app-shell-browsers.jpg)

-## When does it make sense to use this architecture?
+## When Does it Make Sense to Use This Architecture?

 The Application Shell architecture makes the most sense for apps and sites that are dynamic.
 If you're a very small static site, you probably don't need an application shell and can simply cache the whole site in a service worker `oninstall` step.
 Use the approach that makes the most sense for your project.
 A number of JavaScript frameworks already encourage splitting your application logic from the content, making this pattern more straight-forward to apply.

-## Production apps using this pattern already?
+## Production Apps Using this Pattern Already?

 The application shell architecture is possible with just a few changes to your overall application’s UI and has worked well for large-scale sites such as Google’s [I/O 2015 Progressive Web App](https://developers.google.com/web/showcase/case-study/service-workers-iowa) and Google’s Inbox.